 Is addiction treatment effective?

-The National Institute on Drug Abuse explains that addiction is a chronic disease, and chemical dependency treatment greatly improves a person’s chances of managing the disease.
+The National Institute on Drug Abuse explains that addiction is a chronic disease, and substance use disorder treatment greatly improves a person’s chances of managing the disease.
 Management involves giving up the use of the substance, and it also means restoring the ability to function and live a productive life.

 Addiction has a physiological component and a behavioral component, just like many other chronic diseases.
 For example, a diabetic typically needs medical treatment, but staying on a strict diet is also necessary.
 High blood pressure usually requires medication, but a person also has to make lifestyle changes.
-People with substance use disorders can manage their addiction just as effectively.
+People with SUDs can manage their disorder just as effectively.
 Most will need treatment to help them counteract the changes that have been made to the brain, develop new behavior patterns, and take control of their lives again.

 People with diabetes would not consider treatment a failure if they gave in and had a snack that negatively affected their health.
 Unfortunately, most people do not take the same view of addiction treatment and relapse.
 Relapse rates for addiction and diabetes are very nearly the same, though, and in fact, a person with high blood pressure is even more likely to “relapse” into behaviors that worsen the condition.